Return to office plan

 Another exciting feature of the ergonomics page is our virtual assessment tool.
 To receive a virtual ergonomics assessment personal to your needs, fill out the form and submit it to your manager.
 From there, your manager will send it to the OHS/EHS team who will schedule a virtual assessment with you.

-Can I go in and get my monitor and other items from my desk?
+Can I go into the office and get my monitor and other items from my desk?

 We ask that only employees who have an operational imperative or essential task that impacts our products and services for patients enter our facilities.